-Getting feedback on your pitch is a great idea; the more people evaluate your pitch before your investors see it, the more chances you have to catch any errors in reasoning, assumptions that are unclear to your audience, or things that just simply don’t make sense or flow well.
+The more people that evaluate your pitch before investors see it, the better chance you have of succeeding.
+The more chances you have to catch any errors in reasoning, assumptions that are unclear to your audience, or things that just simply don’t make sense or flow well.

-Drawing on advice from our own Tim Berry, founder of Palo Alto Software and Josh Cochrane, our VP of Product Development, I’ve broken down a few of the different options for entrepreneurs looking for feedback on their pitch.
+So who are the best people to review your pitch?
+Drawing on advice from our own Tim Berry, founder of Palo Alto Software, and Josh Cochrane, our VP of Product Development, I’ve broken down a few of the different options for entrepreneurs looking for feedback on their pitch.
 I’ve also included advice from a few entrepreneurs, who shared what resources worked best for them.

 A great place to start vetting your business pitch is with those investors that you hope will invest in your business.

 After all, they are going to be the ones ultimately determining if your business is a viable investment, so why not find out early if there are holes in your data, or areas you should be covering more thoroughly?